phetsims/phet-info/checklists/code_review_checklist.md

 - [ ] Does the sim start up? (requirejs and built versions)
 - [ ] Does the sim experience any assertion failures? (run with query parameter `ea`)
 - [ ] Does the sim pass a scenery fuzz test? (run with query parameters `fuzz&ea`)
+- [ ] Does the sim behave correctly when listener order is shuffled? (run with query parameters `ea&shuffleListeners` and `ea&shuffleListeners&fuzz`)

 ## **Memory Leaks**